Maximum Likelihood Estimation in Data-Driven Modeling and Control: Impulse Response Estimation With the

-In this case, the truncation error is already negligible at $n=11$, but we assume the past inputs are unknown.
+In this case, the truncation error is already negligible at $n=11$, but we assume the input history is unknown.
 The results of the estimation are illustrated in Figure~\ref{fig:2}.
-As can be observed from Figure~\ref{fig:2}(a), the result of the \textit{\newacro} algorithm is more accurate than the \textit{LS} algorithm, especially for the first four coefficients.
-Regularizing with the TC kernel prior improves the estimation quality for the tail of the impulse response as shown in Figure~\ref{fig:2}(b).
+The result of the \textit{\newacro} algorithm is shown to be more accurate than the \textit{LS} algorithm, especially for the first four coefficients.